UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/20-lambda-calculus.md

 Answer: Recursive functions.

-Astonishing fact: we don’t need letrec or val-rec
+Astonishing fact: we don't need letrec or val-rec

 The Y-combinator = `\f.(\x.f (x x))(\x.f (x x))` can encode recursion.

+Will be covering the Y-combinator more on Monday.

 # Operational semantics of lambda calculus